As overseas travel begins to resume, I share my top tips for travelling during Covid-19 to help you on your way.

 View this post on Instagram

 There is no doubt that travelling during Covid-19 will be a completely different experience to what we are used to.
-However, our experiences in our home country will be different too.
-Shopping, going to restaurants, bars and attractions will feel strange for some time, no matter what country you are in.
-Make sure you follow the public health advice, wear masks and maintain social distancing.
+However, our experiences in our home country are different too.

 Remember, travelling isn’t just about discovering new places.
 Travelling is also about switching off work, enjoying family time, and doing things you don’t do at home.
 When you get to meet a family member that you haven’t seen for so long, or are relaxing on a Mediterranean beach, hopefully your trip will have been worth it….